kapilty/terraform-day2ops/README.md

-# AWS Autoscaling Group with Launch Template
+# AWS ASG Rolling Update with Terraform
-This Terraform configuration creates an AWS Autoscaling Group (ASG) using a Launch Template.
-It also includes a null resource to wait for changes in the ASG and trigger a local script.
+This repository offers robust Terraform configurations for ASG infrastructure, showcasing AWS deployment and scaling best practices.
+Use it to deploy new instances with minimal downtime using rolling updates.

 ## Prerequisites
 Before you begin, make sure you have the following prerequisites:
 - [Terraform](https://www.terraform.io/downloads.html) installed on your local machine.